 The automotive commodity group moves both finished vehicles and parts throughout North America, providing rail access to certain vehicle assembly plants in Canada, and Michigan and Mississippi in the U.S. The Company also serves vehicle distribution facilities in Canada and the U.S., as well as parts production facilities in Michigan and Ontario.
 The Company serves shippers of import vehicles via the ports of Halifax and Vancouver, and through interchange with other railroads.
 The Company's automotive revenues are closely correlated to automotive production and sales in North America.
-For the quarter ended March 31, 2013, revenues for this commodity group increased by \$2 million, or 2%, when compared to the same period in 2012.
-The increase was mainly due to freight rate increases and higher volumes of finished vehicles produced in North America by foreign automakers.
-These factors were partly offset by lower volumes of imported finished vehicles through the Port of Vancouver.
-Revenue per revenue ton mile increased by 2% in the first quarter of 2013, when compared to 2012, mainly due to freight rate increases.
+Revenues for this commodity group decreased by \$5 million, or 3%, in the second quarter and \$3 million, or 1%, in the first half of 2013 when compared to the same periods in 2012.
+The decreases in both the second quarter and first half of 2013 were mainly due to lower volumes of imported finished vehicles through the Port of Vancouver that was partly offset by freight rate increases.
+Revenue per revenue ton mile increased by 4% in the second quarter and 3% in the first half of 2013 when compared to the same periods in 2012, mainly due to freight rate increases and a significant decrease in the average length of haul.